Limited Memory Covariance Matrix Adaptation (LMCMA)

 Examples

-Use the optimizer to minimize the well-known test function Rosenbrock:
+Use the black-box optimizer LMCMA to minimize the well-known test function Rosenbrock:

-1>>> import numpy 2>>> from pypop7.benchmarks.base_functions import rosenbrock # function to be minimized 3>>> from pypop7.optimizers.es.lmcma import LMCMA 4>>> problem = {'fitness_function': rosenbrock, # define problem arguments 5... 'ndim_problem': 1000, 6... 'lower_boundary': -5*numpy.ones((1000,)), 7... 'upper_boundary': 5*numpy.ones((1000,))} 8>>> options = {'max_function_evaluations': 1e5*1000, # set optimizer options 9... 'fitness_threshold': 1e-8, 10... 'seed_rng': 2022, 11... 'mean': 3*numpy.ones((1000,)), 12... 'sigma': 0.1} # the global step-size may need to be tuned for better performance 13>>> lmcma = LMCMA(problem, options) # initialize the optimizer class 14>>> results = lmcma.optimize() # run the optimization process 15>>> # return the number of function evaluations and best-so-far fitness 16>>> print(f"LMCMA: {results['n_function_evaluations']}, {results['best_so_far_y']}") 17LMCMA: 2482983, 9.998653039116044e-09
+1>>> import numpy # engine for numerical computing 2>>> from pypop7.benchmarks.base_functions import rosenbrock # function to be minimized 3>>> from pypop7.optimizers.es.lmcma import LMCMA 4>>> problem = {'fitness_function': rosenbrock, # to define problem arguments 5... 'ndim_problem': 1000, 6... 'lower_boundary': -5.0*numpy.ones((1000,)), 7... 'upper_boundary': 5.0*numpy.ones((1000,))} 8>>> options = {'max_function_evaluations': 1e5*1000, # to set optimizer options 9... 'fitness_threshold': 1e-8, 10... 'seed_rng': 2022, 11... 'mean': 3.0*numpy.ones((1000,)), 12... 'sigma': 3.0} # global step-size may need to be tuned for optimality 13>>> lmcma = LMCMA(problem, options) # to initialize the optimizer class 14>>> results = lmcma.optimize() # to run the optimization/evolution process 15>>> print(f"LMCMA: {results['n_function_evaluations']}, {results['best_so_far_y']}") 16LMCMA: 2186953, 9.9927e-09

-For its correctness checking of coding, refer to this code-based repeatability report for more details.
+For its correctness checking of Python coding, please refer to this code-based repeatability report for all details.
+For pytest-based automatic testing, please see test_lmcma.py.

-- base_m¶
+- base_m

 base number of direction vectors.